IceBerge421/markdown-cv/README.md

 **Disclaimer: Not a CSS guy**

+You can check out it [here](https://benmeller.github.io/markdown-cv/).
 Here is how the new layout looks:

 <img src="./img/cv-wide.png">